 So when it comes right down to it, every channel requires testing, so begin tracking the metrics that matter most to you with every marketing campaign and initiative you launch.

 If you’re tracking and measuring everything you do, you should be able to gain a clear understanding of which channels are proving most effective for your business.

-You can eliminate unnecessary expenses by cutting off channels that aren’t performing well and increase your ROI by doubling down on those that are proving useful.
+You can eliminate unnecessary expenses by cutting off channels that aren’t performing well and increasing your ROI by doubling down on proving useful.